 Independent compensation consultants may be retained by the compensation committee from time to time for advice and guidance in assessing whether our compensation program is reasonable and competitive.
 In that capacity, GK Partners has, in the past, provided opinions as to the reasonableness and competitiveness of the employment agreements with Messrs.
 Lorber and Bernstein, an amendment to the Company's Supplemental Retirement Plan and the amounts and terms of restricted stock and option awards.
-In 2011, the compensation committee engaged GK Partners to render advice as to the design and drafting of the Senior Executive Incentive Compensation Plan, the structuring of annual and multi-year awards under that plan, as well as the reasonableness of proposed option grants.
-See "Equity Compensation" on page 12.
-GK Partners only provides services to the compensation committee.
+The compensation committee engaged GK Partners to render advice as to the acceleration of Mr. Lorber's restricted stock vesting in December 2012, the drafting of the Vector Group Ltd. Equity Retention and Hedging Policy, which was adopted in January 2013, and the award of options in February 2013.
+See "Equity Compensation" on page 11.
+GK Partners only provides services to the compensation committee